-The function raise\females/1 returns the tuple {atomic, Number}, where Number is the number of female employees who received a salary increase.
-Should an error occur, the value {aborted, Reason} is returned.
-In the case of an error, Mnesia guarantees that the salary is not raised for any employees at all.
+The function raise\females/l returns the tuple {atomic, Number}, where Number is the number of female employees who received a salary increase.
+If an error occurs, the value {aborted, Reason} is returned, and Mnesia guarantees that the salary is not raised for any employee.